moozer/ansible-generic-debian/readme.md

 generic-debian
 =================

-this role replaces having single playbooks.
+This role replaces having single playbooks for generic debian tasks.

-see the [test](tests/) directory for minimal usage.
+See the [test](tests/) directory for minimal usage.

 apt
 ---------